j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

 ![I like this](/assets/images/posts/motivation/i-like.gif)

-## Motivation through ownership and autonomy
+## Stimulation through ownership and autonomy

 Allowing employees to make strategic decisions encourages a deep sense of purpose and ownership, directly boosting their motivation.
 Motivation often thrives when we feel in control of our work.
 Autonomy—the ability to make key decisions—makes employees feel trusted and valued.
 This sense of ownership is what drives meaningful progress.

 > **Example:** Look at Atlassian's "ShipIt Days," where employees pick projects they care about.
 Or Microsoft's hack weeks, where teams chase new ideas.
 When people own a project, they pour their hearts into it.

-## Motivation through leading with impact
+## Stimulation through leading with impact

 There's no bigger motivator than seeing how your work matters.
 Understanding the broader impact of your work—how new solutions transform user interactions and bring significant industry changes—gives it meaning.